kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/azure.md

       accountName: "my-vault-storage"
 ```

-#### azure.accountKeySecret
+### azure.accountKeySecret

 `azure.accountKeySecret` is a required field that specifies the name of the secret containing Azure Storage account key.
-The secret contains following key:
+The secret contains the following key:

 - `account_key`